SymfonyCasts/vue/sfcasts/ep1/ajax.md

 Next, this is working *great*, but I'm going to choose a slightly *different* syntax for handling Promises: async and await.
-Then, we'll use our brand new data to render the products!
+Then, we'll use our brand new data to render those products onto the page.